influxdata/docs-v2/content/resources/videos/influxql-oss-and-cloud.md

 ---
 title: InfluxQL in OSS and InfluxDB Cloud
 description: >
-    Using InfluxQl in OSS 2.x and InfluxDB Cloud
+    InfluxQL is used to query time series data in both 1.x and 2.x versions of InfluxDB.
-    In this video, Scott Anderson and Alan Pope discuss key differences using InfluxQL in OSS 2.x
+    In this video, Scott Anderson and Alan Pope discuss some key differences to be aware of when using InfluxQL with 2.x.
 menu:
   resources:
     parent: Videos